00fox/Ds2vJoy/README.md

   - Dpad use a mathematical medium function, then you can attribute other sources than normal ones
   - And instead having the result of for example Left + Up > Up Left
   - You can have it for Left + Up + UpRight + Right (which is mmm…   let the program do it itself…  )
-- XY Axis Clockwise and Counterclockwise (Q1=NE, Q2 = SE, Q3= SW, Q4=NW), they will do a quarter of turn, in the time defined by start/stop (combos and technology)
-- Complete turn for XY, ZRZ, RXRY, SL0SL1, XY, ZRZ, RXRY and SL0SL1 Axis, Clockwise or Counterclockwise, starting by the north, in the time defined by start/stop (motorization, loops, perpetual motion)

 An example of a simple advanced script for mouse:
 ```